-If you're looking to add a little extra something to a weekend day trip, consider visiting one of these beautiful waterfalls in the south.
-Not only does it let you marvel at mother nature, but gives you the chance to unwind with a nice hike and get away from it all.
+If you're looking to add a little extra something to a weekend road trip or day trip, consider visiting one of these beautiful waterfalls in the Appalachian region and throughout the south.
+Not only do these sights let you marvel at mother nature, but they give you the chance to unwind with a nice hike and get away from it all.

 These are the seven best waterfalls to visit in the lovely southern part of the United States.